Saab says "not dead yet" after court setback

 Swedish Automobile sought protection from creditors to stop them pushing Saab into bankruptcy and give it time to secure investment from Chinese car companies Pangda Automobile Trade Co Ltd (601258.SS) and Zhejiang Youngman Lotus Automobile.

-The Chinese companies have agreed to take a combined majority stake in the firm for a total of 245 million euros (215 million pounds), but the investments need official Chinese approval.
+They have agreed to take a combined majority stake in the firm for a total of 245 million euros ($344 million) but the investments need official Chinese approval.

 The court said it was not clear if this would be forthcoming and that Saab had only provided very general information about negotiations for other financing options.

 The court said there was no reason to believe a new creditor protection process, known as a reconstruction, would work.
-Saab, when it was owned by GM, went through a reconstruction in 2009-2010.
+Saab, when it was owned by General Motors, went through a reconstruction in 2009-2010.

-Chinese authorities in the past have halted planned investments by Chinese companies, including Saab's own failed deal with Hawtai Motor Group in May and Sichuan Tengzhong Heavy Industrial machinery's bid for GM's Hummer, which collapsed in 2010.
+Chinese authorities have in the past halted planned investments by Chinese companies.

+This included Saab's failed deal with Hawtai Motor Group in May and Sichuan Tengzhong Heavy Industrial machinery's bid for GM's Hummer, which collapsed in 2010.

+"They are more or less broke and now the company is in the hands of the unions," Tom Muller, analyst from Theodoor Gilissen in Amsterdam, said.

+He said unions might wait a day or two to see if Muller could scrape together some cash before they seek bankruptcy.

-(Reporting by Johan Ahlander; Additional reporting by Roberta Cowan, Mia Shanley, Anna Ringstrom, Sara Webb and Patrick Lannin; Editing by David Cowell, Elaine Hardcastle and John Wallace)
+(Additional reporting by Roberta Cowan, Mia Shanley, Anna Ringstrom and Sara Webb; Editing by David Cowell and Elaine Hardcastle)